ml-cvd-prediction/ml-cvd-prediction.github.io/proposal.md

 ## Problem Definition

 We want to use machine learning models to predict if someone has cardiovascular disease from various health metrics.
-Most of the prior literatures [^3] focused on supervised learning algorithms for making predictions; however, our project will focus on both unsupervised and supervised learning for more comprehensive results.
+Most of the prior studies [^3] focused on supervised learning algorithms for making predictions; however, our project will focus on both unsupervised and supervised learning for more comprehensive results.

 ## Methods